Our customers have been hired by:

 Still not sure what skills to put on your ESL teacher resume?
 Read our guide: The Ultimate Skill Set for a Resume (99+ Examples of Skills for All Types of Jobs)

-How About an ESL Teacher Resume Cover Letter?
+Write an ESL Teacher Resume Cover Letter

 It turns out that more than 50% hiring managers still read them.

 Here’s how to write a job-winning ESL teacher cover letter:

 First, research the company or school you’re applying to.

 Find the exact company credentials or the full name of the school principal.
 Use their name and make your cover letter personal.